ALL OTHER VINTAGE USA MADE TOY SOLDIERS, FIGURES AND ITEMS FOR SALE

 20.00 Teeny Tiny Trains, 1977, with marble rolling action.

-School boy crossing guard missing flag.
+NONE - School boy crossing guard with flag, blue.

 NONE - Construction worker Looking at stopwatch, gesturing with other hand, blue.